 The COVID-19 outbreak has massively changed people’s lives all over the world.
 Life as we know it will never be the same because it is not just health services that have felt the effects of this virus, but society, politics, and businesses have all suffered to some degree.
-This article will look at several ways this virus will change the world that we live in
+This article will look at several ways this Covid19 Pandemic will change the world that we live in.

 Government officials will come up with policies on how people socialize